bricio-imbiki/fleetTrack-frontend/README.md

 ## License

-This project is for demonstration and educational purposes.
+This project is for my intership in web development at INOVATIC entreprise.

 ---

-Made with ❤️ for modern